Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Method

 \section{Method}

-This section first describes the preliminaries on semi-supervised learning and the problem statement, followed by descriptions of labelled set selection and incremental supervision policy, which we aim to inquire in this paper.
+This section first describes the preliminaries on semi-supervised learning and the problem statement, followed by descriptions of strategic sampling and incremental supervision policy, which we aim to inquire in this paper.